List of The Lion Guard episodes

 The Lion Guard is an American animated television series developed by Ford Riley based on Disney Animation's 1994 film The Lion King.
 The series was first broadcast with a television movie, titled The Lion Guard: Return of the Roar on Disney Channel on November 22, 2015 and began airing as a TV series on January 15, 2016, on Disney Junior and Disney Channel.
 The Lion Guard is a sequel to The Lion King and takes place during the time-gap within the 1998 film The Lion King II: Simba's Pride, with the third season taking place in parallel with the film's second act, followed by the final two episodes of Season 3 serving as a continuation to that film.

 The second season premiered on July 7, 2017.
-A third season was commissioned on March 15, 2017, and premiered on August 3, 2019.
+A third and final season was commissioned on March 15, 2017, and premiered on August 3, 2019.
 The series finale aired on November 3, 2019.